Volt-Soft/Stellar-Engine/README.md

 ## Development

-The engine's development phase has started, and the Alpha version will soon come out.
+The engine's development phase hasn't started.

 ## Contributing

+You can contribute by forking this repository, but it should respect the license.

 ## License